MicrosoftDocs/win32/desktop-src/Controls/create-a-header-control.md

 ---
 title: How to Create a Header Control
-description: This topic demonstrates how to create a header control and position it within the parent window's client area. ms.assetid: '094AF70C-2761-439E-A1E3-0FD04212FE87'
+description: This topic demonstrates how to create a header control and position it within the parent windows client area. ms.assetid: 094AF70C-2761-439E-A1E3-0FD04212FE87 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Create a Header Control

 This topic demonstrates how to create a header control and position it within the parent window's client area.
 You can create a header control by using the [**CreateWindowEx**](https://msdn.microsoft.com/library/windows/desktop/ms632680) function and specifying the [**WC\_HEADER**](common-control-window-classes.md#wc-header) window class and the appropriate [header control styles](header-control-styles.md).
 This window class is registered when the common control DLL is loaded.
-To ensure that this DLL is loaded, use the [**InitCommonControlsEx**](initcommoncontrolsex.md) function.
+To ensure that this DLL is loaded, use the [**InitCommonControlsEx**](/windows/win32/Commctrl/nf-commctrl-initcommoncontrolsex?branch=master) function.

 ## What you need to know